 Security controls and tests need to be embedded early and often in the development lifecycle.
 With organisations potentially pushing new versions of code into production 60+ times per day, automated security is the answer.

-If you’re with the notion that increased security slows things down and creates a barrier to innovation, we’re here to dispel that.
+If you believe increased security slows things down and creates a barrier to innovation, we’re here to dispel that.
 We understand your reluctance, but it’s just not the case when you have automation on your side paired with a platform that eases the job of adding DevSecOps to the CI/CD pipeline.

 It’s not news to anybody that automation is a key characteristic in DevSecOps.
 For security to keep pace with code delivery in a CI/CD environment, automation of security is a given.